Dwarf1er/vaxicode-parser/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md)
+This project is licensed under the [GNU General Public License v3.0](LICENSE)
-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments